Integrate Azure AD logs with Azure Monitor logs

 Troubleshoot performance bottlenecks on your application’s sign-in page by correlating application performance data from Azure Application Insights.

-Analyze Identity Protection risky users and risk detections logs to detect threats in your environment (public preview)
+Analyze the Identity Protection risky users and risk detections logs to detect threats in your environment.

-Identify sign-ins from applications that use the Active Directory Authentication Library (ADAL) for authentication.
-ADAL is nearing end-of-support.
+Identify sign-ins from applications still using the Active Directory Authentication Library (ADAL) for authentication.
+Learn about the ADAL end-of-support plan.

-This Microsoft Ignite session video shows the benefits of using Azure Monitor logs for Azure AD logs in practical scenarios:
+This Microsoft Ignite 2018 session video shows the benefits of integrating Azure AD logs and Azure Monitor in practical scenarios:

 To use this feature, you need: